 My co-workers sure seemed to appreciate the gesture.
 Like many sweets that appear in the office, they disappeared rapidly.
 Everyone I talked to said they were delicious and fun.
 They really were quite adorable.
 Most of them had a defined rainbow pattern.
 I think I nailed it on this part, as well.

 So, there you have it.
 This is my diary narrative for my fun baking adventure.
 With one entire day of baking, I made two awesome desserts that pleased two crowds.
 I am beyond excited that the cake turned out so well in taste and presentation.
 This project took a lot out of me, but it was worth it.
 Yes, I do need to be better at listening to my body’s cues and respecting my physical needs.
 Balance has always been hard for me.
-I will call this a huge success though, minus the terrible migraine.
+I will call this a huge success though.
 I am ever so pleased that my friend trusted me with such a responsibility.